-The Columbus standard is to open cut and encase conduits under roadways and driveways as indicated in Table 13.4.
+Open cut and encased conduit shall be used for all conduits installed under roadways and driveways within the downtown and underground utility districts.
+Open cut and encased conduit shall also be used when the project includes full depth pavement replacement across half or more of the lanes that the conduit will cross or when other underground utility work that requires open cuts will occur on the same section of roadway as the signal conduit crossing.
 Conduit shall have a minimum of 3 in. of concrete encasement.
-Conduit concrete encasement details are provided on City of Columbus Standard Construction Drawings 4000, 4001, and 4002.
+Conduit concrete encasement details are provided on Conduit on City of Columbus Standard Construction Drawings 4000, 4001, and 4002.

-Conduit used under roadways or driveways for traffic signal cable, interconnect cable, and loop wires shall be concrete encased Polyvinyl Chloride PVC/(725.051, EPC-40-PVC).
+When open cut and encased, conduit used under roadways or driveways for traffic signal cable, interconnect cable, power cable, and loop wires shall be concrete encased Polyvinyl Chloride PVC (725.051, EPC-40-PVC).